3 Ways to Stay Flexible as You Age

-Forward or side lunges or one leg balances in the pool can be a good way to start your stretching routine.
+Forward or side lunges or one leg balances in the pool can be an excellent way to start your stretching routine.
 The buoyancy of water supports your body weight making it easier to move; hold the stretch and improve your flexibility.

 To read more about maintaining flexibility as you age or for more exercises, visit: